 The inclusion of GM foods in the food supply, providing there are no safety concerns, allows for innovation by developers and a widening of the technological base for the production of foods.
-Line 4114 is a new food crop designed to simplify future breeding efforts by incorporating three key novel genes at a single genetic locus in the corn genome.
+MZHG0JG is a new food crop designed to expedite future breeding efforts and provide growers with an alternative weed management strategy.